priyasangeeth/tray.io/README.md

 To run the files following actions has to be taken care:

 Prerequisites:
-1.node.js has to be installed
+1.node.js has to be installed.
+Can get the executable file from https://nodejs.org/en/download/ 2.protractor has to be installed.
+If not installed, Open command prompt and type  "npm install –g protractor" and hit Enter.
-2.protractor has to be installed
+Check the installation and version using "Protractor --version."
 3.Chrome browser

 To execute the code: